pranshu0604/orm/docs/installation-guide.md

 # PRAN Installation Guide

+> **Important**: This guide covers installation for a project that is currently in early development.
+Some features mentioned may not be fully implemented yet.

-This guide provides step-by-step instructions for setting up the PRAN (Public Reputation and Analysis Node) project for both development and production environments.
+This guide provides instructions for setting up the PRAN (Public Reputation and Analysis Node) project for development.

 ## Prerequisites